matthaws/you-down/docs/sample-state.md

   + on profile page, groups user is member of are passed nested within the user's JSON Object

-- groups - used for group show pages and search results
-  + on group show page, members and events arrive nested
+- groups - used for group show page, members and events arrive nested

 - events - used for event show pages and search results